akash-y/data-engineering-assigment/README.md

 Task : Load data from MSSQL database, analyze medical data present and plot your findings in the dataset.

 The code has to be written in Python, data processing part should be ideally dockerized and solution should be published on public github account.
 Clone or fork this project and modify it to your liking.
-All components and instructions are made on unix system, and so should be the assigment.
+All components are made on unix system.

-When you are happy with your solution share a git link to your solution.

 # Setting up the MSSQL